Care home top-up payments

 Top-up fees are usually paid by a family member, a friend, or a charitable organisation.
 This is called a ‘third party top-up’.
 When a third party agrees to pay the top-up, the money used must not belong to the person living in the care home.

-If you are moving into a care home, you can only pay your own top-up fee (a ‘first party top-up’) in a limited number of circumstances:
+If you are moving into a care home, you can only pay your own top-up fee (a ‘first party top-up’) in certain circumstances:

 In all cases, a financial viability check will be needed to ensure the top-up payment is affordable.